sharife/goldenthread-v2/site/content/productions/reorient-festival-2026.md

     items:
       - itemstart: 2026-08-12T10:41:33.480Z
         itemend: 2026-08-12T10:41:33.498Z
-        text: ReOrient 2026 Festival marks the fourth collaboration between the [Literary Managers and Dramaturgs of the Americas (LMDA)](https://lmda.org/) and Golden Thread.
-Led by LMDA Treasurer and Golden Thread Affiliated Artist Nakissa Etemad, the partnership brings together two organizations that value launching new plays and challenging cultural preconceptions through provocative programming
+        text: "This year’s ReOrient Festival marks our fourth collaboration with [Literary Managers and Dramaturgs of the Americas (LMDA)](https://lmda.org/)**.** As Golden Thread celebrates its
+          30th season and LMDA its 40th anniversary, the partnership brings together two organizations that value launching new plays and challenging cultural preconceptions through provocative programming
           and dialogue.
-The dramaturgy team includes Nakissa Etemad, Marina Johnson, Emily DeDakis, and Oona Hatton who will support script development and provide contextual information to ReOrient artists, and write feature articles for audiences that explore the plays, artists, and themes of this year's Festival.
+Led by LMDA Treasurer and Golden Thread Affiliated Artist **Nakissa Etemad**, LMDA expands the ReOrient 2026 Production Dramaturgy team of Etemad and **Marina Johnson** by providing three Publications Dramaturgs: Johnson, **Emily DeDakis**, and **Oona Hatton**.
+They will bring their expertise in new play development and contextualization to write feature articles for audiences that explore the rich narratives and artists of this vibrant festival.
+We look forward to ongoing partnerships between our two organizations and collaborations between dramaturgs and Middle Eastern theatre artists for generations to come."
         image: https://ucarecdn.com/870686e4-627c-4bae-8876-55db24d99a74/
 grids: []
 cast: